VNIC in Zone loses access to properties

 I'd like to understand: Why not compare the credentials against the result of dls_devnet_getzid - AKA, the "current" zone - instead of the "creating" zone?
 It seems counterintuitive to me that a datalink can be "assigned" to a Zone, but all properties of that link are invisible to that non-global zone.

-Updated by Dan McDonald 6 days ago
+Updated by Dan McDonald about 1 month ago

 We'll need to be careful about which properties are settable by zone, vs. gettable by zone.